radif/StaticPolymorphism/README.md

 "self" of the base class will turn into the instance of "Derived".

 c++ doesn't have a class object.
-In order to implement the same pattern in c++ it is possible to add a "createInstance" static method into each subclass or create a macro that does that for you taking the type argument.
+In order to implement the same pattern in c++ it is possible to add a "createInstance" static method into each subclass or create a macro that does that for you, taking the type argument.
 Alternatively it is possible to leverage the Curiously Recursive Template Pattern and multiple inheritance to achieve the same goal.
-Additionally c++ comes more powerful with the ability to add pure virtual functions.
+Additionally c++ comes more powerful with the ability to add pure virtual functions to enforce certain methods such as init();

 The base class should be a template